Joaquín Ibáñez, 3rd Baron de Eroles: Liberal Triennium

 A believer in absolutism, Eroles opposed the 1820 Liberal Triennium.
 In November 1820, he returned to Barcelona, only to be expelled following the events of April 1821, and moved to Mallorca.
 In June that year, the Government authorised his use of the Sicilian nobiliary title of marquis of Cañada Ibáñez.

 The following year, he established his headquarters at Talavera de la Reina (Toledo) in May 1822 and then at Cádiz in August.
 However, the following September, Eroles escaped to join the Royalist forces.
-As a result, he was declared an enemy of the Nation and the Constitution, expelled from the Army and dispossesed of all his military honours and distinctions.
+As a result, he was declared an enemy of the Nation and the Constitution, expelled from the Army and dispossessed of all his military honours and distinctions.

 A notorious conspirator, together with Bernardo Mozo de Rosales, marquis of Mataflorida and the Archbishop of Tarragona, Jaime Creus Martí, Eroles was a member of the Urgel Regency, an interim government established by the Spanish absolutists in August 1822 (during the Triennium) based in Seo de Urgel, a fortress held by the Royalist forces some weeks earlier.

 After managing to raise some troops in Catalonia, Eroles was defeated by Espoz y Mina, the then-Captain General of Catalonia, and fled to France.

 Eroles returned to Spain in April 1823 with the Hundred Thousand Sons of St. Louis, the French army mobilized by the Bourbon King of France, Louis XVIII, to help the Spanish Royalists restore Ferdinand VII of Spain to the absolute power of which he had been deprived during the Liberal Triennium.
 The Junta Provisional de Gobierno, presided by Francisco de Eguía, appointed Eroles Captain General of Catalonia in April 1823, post confirmed by the King the following October, around the time Ferdinand VII broke his oath and again repealed the Constitution of Cádiz, declaring null and void the acts and measures of the liberal government.